Video Game Design and the Playcentric Approach

 Meet Aitor Etxebarria, Composer of Netflix’s ‘Intimidad’

-A graduate of Berklee Online’s master’s degree program in Film Scoring, Aitor Etxebarria is the composer of the recently released Netflix series “Intimidad.”
+A former student in Berklee Online’s Film Scoring 101 class, Aitor Etxebarria is the composer of the recently released Netflix series “Intimidad.”
 In this interview he discusses his creative process and his experience working in the film industry, as well as the music he made as El_Txef_A, long before he started composing for film.

 Video Game Music: A Look into the Past and Present